nosarthur/nosarthur.github.io/_drafts/golang.md

 * `0` for all numeric types
 * `false` for booleans
 * `""` for strings
-* `nil` for pointers, functions, interfaces, slices, channels, and maps
+* `nil` for reference types, i.e., pointers, functions, interfaces, slices, channels, and maps

 For composite types, the initialization is recursive.